Allianz Field: Construction

 The stadium was planned to break ground in June 2016, but was delayed while the team awaited a tax-exemption from the state, similar to ones granted to other recent stadium projects.
 Despite the stadium construction being privately funded, the franchise owners stated that the tax-exemption was needed for the project's viability.

 In addition, because stadium construction would eliminate Rainbow Foods – an anchor tenant in the Midway Shopping Center – strip mall owner RK Midway of New York faced lease complications with its smaller tenants.
-Industry analysts say intense competition between the grocery company SuperValu (which operates Rainbow within the strip mall) and rivals, primarily Hy-Vee, makes it unlikely that Rainbow will agree to terminate its lease early without a signed guarantee against a competitor moving into the shopping center.
+Industry analysts say intense competition between the grocery company SuperValu (which operated Rainbow within the strip mall) and rivals, primarily Hy-Vee, made it unlikely that Rainbow would terminate its lease early without a signed guarantee against a competitor moving into the shopping center.

 A ceremonial groundbreaking was held on December 12, 2016, and was attended by MLS commissioner Don Garber.
 Major construction on the site began in June 2017.
 Steel erection began in November 2017 and construction reached a halfway milestone in late April 2018.
 On Jan 23, 2019, the logo for the inaugural season was revealed as an interpretation of the stadium.
 Construction on the stadium was completed by Mortenson Construction on February 27, 2019, after 20 months of work.

 Major events

 Soccer

 The first home game at the stadium was held on April 13, 2019, against New York City FC, which was attended by a sellout crowd of 19,796.
 The match ended in a 3–3 draw, with the first goal scored by Osvaldo Alonso in the 13th minute.
 A winter storm arrived in the Twin Cities the day before the match, requiring grounds crews to scrape away snow and ice from the stadium's seats and parts of the pitch.

 The United States men's national soccer team's opening game of the 2019 CONCACAF Gold Cup was held at Allianz Field on June 18, 2019.

 On February 2, 2022 the United States men's team hosted Honduras at the stadium in a World Cup qualifier, winning 3–0.
 Two Hondurans were substituted due to hypothermia, and their coach Hernán Darío Gómez attacked the choice of venue as unsuitable.
 US coach Gregg Berhalter said that the venue was chosen to be close to the previous game away in Canada, and that he did not complain when his team played in high humidity in Central America.
-The temperature was 5 degrees Fahrenheit, making it the coldest in the US team's history.
+The temperature at the starting whistle was 5 F, making it the coldest match in the US team's history.

 The 2022 MLS All-Star Game was hosted at Allianz Field August 10.
 The MLS All-Stars competed against the Liga MX All-Stars winning the contest 2-1.
 It was the second straight MLS victory over Liga MX.
 Minnesota United's own Dayne St. Clair earned MVP on the night by making four saves in front of his home fans.